 Jim Caviezel, the Hollywood actor who played Jesus in The Passion of the Christ, a committed Catholic, appears to have become more animated in speaking out against Pride along these lines.

-No one can deny that Pride is getting increasingly weird, more aggressive, more intolerant and - magically - more overtly anti-religious.
-Given the Christendom paradigm it is often explicitly rejecting, even if those of other religions (e.g. Islam) may feel opposed by Pride, it is appropriate to state that Pride is a specifically anti-Christian event, an anti-Christian concept.
-This is because it is pushing back against norms which were established within explicitly Christian societies.
+No one can deny that over recent years #Pride got increasingly weird, more aggressive, more intolerant and - magically - more overtly anti-religious.
+Given the Christendom paradigm Pride is explicitly rejecting, even if those of other religions (e.g. Islam) feel opposed by Pride, it should be noted that Pride is a specifically anti-Christian initiative, an anti-Christian concept.
+This is because Pride is an explicit rejection of norms which were established within explicitly Christian societies.

-As noted, one of these explicitly Christian elements within western society has been the morality of the family as norm.
+At large, it did not gain traction within pagan or other-religious nations; it flourished in Christian societies and was welcomed by the rebels from within who had long become bored with Christianity and despised its goodness.
+Pride is, at root, the very embodiment of revolt against God, and against the concept of the family which God invented for human flourishing.
 Pride is, at root, the very embodiment of revolt against this norm.
 Its claim is that this norm was not a “good” thing but directly led to the hurt many in the “LGBT+ community” have felt over a great number of years.

 The “Myth” of Family Values